sb2702/webcodecs-fundamentals/src/content/docs/basics/decoder.md

 ```

-**fillBuffer()**: A function which we will use to send chunks for decoding, which limits the number of chunks sent to the decode size and limits the size of the decode_que.
+**fillBuffer()**: A function which we will use to send chunks for decoding, which limits the number of chunks sent to the decode size and limits the size of the decode_queue.

 ```typescript